EaswaranG/devops-101/kubernetes/KubernetesNotes.md

  ## Container Orchestration Intro

  - Kubernetes is an container orchestartion tool.

+ Benefits:
+ - Efficient Orchestration tool for large scale application.
- - When a container is down, the orchestartor can start the container again.
+ - Auto Healing: When a container is down, the orchestartor can start the container again.
- - Containers can be scaled.
+ - Auto Scaling: Containers can be scaled.

  - Ex: RedHat Openshift is an Linux container orchestrator
  - Docker has Docker Engine's Swarm mode.
  - Kubernetes (K8s) is created by google and declared as open-source in 2014.